How to Compare Tree Service Quotes for Best Value in Seattle

 Tree work involves risks like falling branches and heavy machinery.
 Hiring an insured and certified company protects you from liability.

-Ask for proof of general liability insurance and worker’s compensation.
+Proof of general liability insurance and worker’s compensation.

 Check if the company has certifications from recognized organizations like the International Society of Arboriculture (ISA).